liroh99/qPCR_data_analysis/README.md

 This is how a standard qPCR curve looks like:
 ![alt text](https://www.bio-rad.com/sites/default/files/2022-03/identifying-cq-value-qpcr-high-res.jpg)
+This qPCR graph illustrates the amplification of a DNA sample over a series of PCR cycles.
+The X-axis represents the number of cycles, while the Y-axis shows fluorescence intensity, which correlates with the amount of DNA produced.
+The baseline phase indicates the initial cycles with low fluorescence.
+The threshold line is set above the baseline to distinguish significant amplification.
+The Cq value (quantification cycle) is the cycle number where the sample's fluorescence (blue curve) surpasses the threshold, reflecting the point of detectable DNA amplification.
+The "No template" control shows no amplification, indicating no contamination in the reaction.

 For more information about the scientific background, you can watch this YouTube video: [Analyzing Quantitative PCR Data](https://www.youtube.com/watch?v=y8tHiH0BzGY)